hansani1999/hansani1999/README.md

 ## About
 - I'm a Software Engineering undergraduate student at IJSE.
-- I'm currently learning Java as master language, Database Management and Front-End Web Application Development.
+- I'm currently learning Java as a master language, Database Management and Front-End Web Application Development.